coder/coder/docs/admin/reference-architectures.md

 as web IDEs, third-party integrations, and helper scripts into reusable components.

-The Registry is hosted service and it is not available for air-gapped deployments.
+The Registry is a hosted service and it is not available for air-gapped deployments.

-## Scale tests methodology
+## Scale-testing methodology

-Scaling Coder involves careful planning and testing to ensure it can handle more load without compromising service.
+Scaling Coder involves planning and testing to ensure it can handle more load without compromising service.
 This process encompasses infrastructure setup, traffic projections, and aggressive testing to identify and mitigate potential bottlenecks.

 A dedicated cluster for Coder is Kubernetes cluster specifically configured to host and manage Coder workloads.
 Kubernetes provides container orchestration